jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 Lan Wangji’s description would be *vile.* He keeps that thought to himself, returning to stare unblinking at the ceiling.
 He can sense instead of see the face Wei Wuxian makes—his *Lan Zhan is so boring* face, a fact they’ve well established—but he is silent for a moment, which gives Lan Wangji’s question the chance to come tumbling out.
 “What else does one do when one drinks?”

-*Fun,* Xichen’s word, the language he is supposed to be learning.
+*Fun,* Lan Xichen’s word, the language he is supposed to be learning.
 One might as well ask an expert.

 “Well,” Wei Wuxian says, taking it seriously.
 “Dumb stuff.
 Laugh a lot—things are funnier when you’re drunk.
 One time Jiang Cheng dared me to steal a boat, and I did, but it leaked, and we sank.”
 He grins to himself, basking in the memory, then shrugs with one shoulder.
 “You just play around.
 Do what you want.
 Tease the boy you like.”